 Did you know that on average, the college graduate will have 6-10 jobs during their careers?
 The key to success is transferable skills.
 We offer a wide array of majors and minors that can meet the needs of ever-change and varied future career.
 In a recent survey of employers, 93% said that “a demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than a candidate’s undergraduate major.”

-While secondary (high school) teaching and government are the most obvious career paths, what else can our students do with a History or Political Science major, or Religion and Philosophy minor?
+While secondary (high school) teaching and government are the most obvious career paths, what else can our students do with a History, Political Science or AIS major, or Religion and Philosophy minor?

 If you want to see powerhouse programs, let the numbers tell the story.
-Just consider how those with a background in Philosophy rank on different entrance exams:
+For example, look at Philosophy.
+Notice its rank on different entrance exams:

 - LSAT (Law School) - Philosophy ranks 2nd in all fields